krishnau2/simple_blog/README.markdown

-WACS Web-enabled Academic Content System
+Simple Blog
 ========================================

 Features
 --------
-1. Having a Bloging section.
-2. Users can login to this using their facebook login parameters.
-3. Files can be uploaded with each blog post
+Simple Blog developed in Ruby On Rails. which have the basic functioalities like commenting , tagging , adding file attachments etc. You can login using facebook login credentials.
+Administrator and moderator control.

 ***This project is under construction.***